wp-plugins/wp-widget-master/readme.txt

 Easily Hide or show widgets on specified pages.
 Choose when adding/editing widgets.
 Turn On/Off the main feature(Open/Close) widgets per session at all.
 Set session expiration time.
+= 1.2 =
+New design and preparing Widgets Pack.